 - Be paid for work you agree to do if you are offered work.
-However, you will not be paid for personal housekeeping chores (such as making your own bed) or work which is part of a small group living arrangement. - Not have more than half of any money you earn used to pay for your treatment. - Have your money kept in an account in your name at the facility and have easy and reasonable access to that account. - To spend your money as you want.
-Facility rules may limit the amount of money you can have on you at any one time. - Have money in the account given to you when you are discharged.
+However, you will not be paid for personal housekeeping chores (such as making your own bed) or work which is part of a small group living arrangement. - Not have more than half of any money you earn used to pay for your treatment.

-These rights may be limited
+These rights may be limited: